benrudolph/ascend.report/index.md

 ### Invalid or unused phone numbers

 Currently, there is no functionality in FrontlineCloud that enables you to determine whether a phone number you just messaged is inactive.
 This ended up being an issue since the contact databases were well-known to be out of date.
 Therefore, the only people we could assume received the SMS are those that responded.
 In fact, to get a better estimate of the number invalid phone numbers in use, one of the UNHCR workers did a small case study on the existing contacts.
 UNHCR sent out a poll to 50 random contacts.
+For those that did not respond to the poll, he proceeded to followup by calling the number.
+After each call he annotated the reason for not responding to the poll.
 Here is the breakdown of the 50 contacts:

 {% include phone_breakdown.html %}